UAE: 12-year-old on bicycle killed in collision with vehicle

-A 12-year-old boy riding a bicycle was killed in a collision with a vehicle, informed the Fujairah Police.
+A 12-year-old boy riding a bicycle was killed in a collision with a vehicle, said the Fujairah Police.

+The Emirati boy was taken to the hospital soon after the accident where he was declared dead.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.